WeSearch

 Opening excerpt (first ~120 words) tap to expand

 Hello and welcome to Eye on AI.
-In this edition…China blocks Meta’s purchase of Manus…OpenAI falls short of its revenue and growth targets…Anthropic shows AI models can help advance AI safety research…Sen. Bernie Sanders’ decision to invite Chinese AI experts to a Capitol Hill panel provokes China hawks’ ire.Recommended Video In their battle for enterprise sales, both OpenAI and Anthropic have been targeting financial services firms.
+In this edition…China blocks Meta’s purchase of Manus…OpenAI falls short of its revenue and growth targets…Anthropic shows AI models can help advance AI safety research…Sen. Bernie Sanders’s decision to invite Chinese AI experts to a Capitol Hill panel provokes China hawks’ ire.Recommended Video In their battle for enterprise sales, both OpenAI and Anthropic have been targeting financial services firms.
 That’s not surprising.
 As that old joke about why criminals rob banks says: It’s where the money is.
 OpenAI supposedly has a battalion of ex-investment analysts helping to build a yet-to-be-launched agentic AI financial analysis product.
 Anthropic has been rolling out financial modeling skills for its Claude Code, Cowork, and Claude for Finance products.

 Excerpt limited to ~120 words for fair-use compliance.
 The full article is at Fortune.